-Spaghetti squash is a cylinder-shaped squash that ranges in color from pale yellow to canary yellow.
-Do you know why it's called spaghetti squash?
+Spaghetti squash is a cylinder-shaped hard winter squash that ranges in color from pale yellow to canary yellow.
+When you cut one open, it has seeds inside and looks like most other hard squashes — so why is it called spaghetti squash?

 Select squashes that have firm outer shells — no soft spots — and are heavy for their size.
-There is no taste difference between the colors, but the more orange-colored ones have more beta carotene in them.
-It's more common to see pale yellow/creamy white ones, though.
+The most common spaghetti squashes are pale yellow to creamy white, but there are also orange and patterned ones too.
+There is no taste difference between the colors, but the more orange-colored ones contain more beta carotene.

-Slice in half lengthwise and scoop out the seeds like you would with any winter squash.
+Spaghetti squash can be boiled, microwaved, or our favorite method, roasted.
+To roast, cut in half lengthwise and scoop out the seeds like you would with any winter squash.
 You can quarter these halves if you like.
-Add them to the bottom of a large casserole dish (we like using a Romertopf clay baker), sprinkle with salt and pepper, a little olive oil, and bake at 375°F oven approximately 1 hour or until flesh is tender.
+Add them to the bottom of a large casserole dish or baking sheet, sprinkle with salt and pepper, drizzle with a little olive oil, and bake at 375°F approximately 1 hour or until flesh is tender.

 Save the seeds and roast them separately for a great snack!

 Recipes for Spaghetti Squash